 USMS Rule USA Swim- ming/YMCA NCAA NFHS Swimwear 102.12.1E 102.12.1C(1) 102.12.1A Medical identification items may be worn.
 Modesty wear is prohibited unless a medical or religious exemption has been granted by USMS.
 Only swimwear exemptions granted by the USMS Rules Committee chair shall be eligible for consideration at USMS competitions.
-Swimwear 102.12.1C 102.12.1E 102.13.10 No Difference Swimwear may be in one or two pieces.
+Swimwear 102.12.1C 102.12.1E 102.13.10 No Difference No Difference No Difference Swimwear may be in one or two pieces.
 Therapeutic elastic tape is prohibited.
 Any other kind of tape on the body is not permitted unless approved by the referee.
 Swimwear 102.12.2 USMS does not prohibit wearing the insignia or name of another club, does not regulate the number of logos on swimsuits/caps/goggles, does not prohibit body advertising such as temporary tattoos, and does not prohibit the advertising of political statements.
-Products involving tobacco, psychoactive cannabinoids, alcohol, or pharmaceuticals containing substances banned under IOC or FINA rules may not be advertised, but the advertiser's name only may be used.
+Products involving tobacco, psychoactive cannabinoids, alcohol, or pharmaceuticals containing substances banned under IOC or World Aquatics rules may not be advertised, but the advertiser's name only may be used.
 Offenders may be barred from competition until they comply with this rule.
 Video Replay Footage 102.13.16 Video replay footage may only be used when approved in writing by the chair of the USMS Officials Committee prior to the meet.
 Personnel 103.1 103.5 USMS does not use a meet jury.
 A protest committee is used at national championships.
-At LMSC sanctioned meets, the meet director and meet referee are responsible for ensuring that the provisions of article 102.14 for protests are followed.
-Disability Accommoda- tions 103.6.9 No Difference The referee may for a swimmer wh in accordance wi 107. no has a disability Place Judges 103.10.6 One or two place judges may be positioned at the side of the course near the finish to judge the order of finish of all swimmers.
+At LMSC-sanctioned meets, the meet director and meet referee are responsible for ensuring that the provisions of article 102.14 for protests are followed.
+Disability Accommoda- tions 103.6.9 No Difference The referee may modify any rule for a swimmer who has a disability in accordance with USMS article 107.
+Place Judges 103.10.6 One or two place judges may be positioned at the side of the course near the finish to judge the order of finish of all swimmers.
 However, judging may not be used to change the results produced by ranking the official times.
-Official Time for a Malfunc- tion on a Lane 103.17.3E No Difference No Difference When a mal- function is confirmed on a lane, the offi- cial time shall be calculated using valid times from the secondary tim- ing system and integrated with accurate pri- mary times to determine the results.
+Official Time for a Malfunc- tion on a Lane 103.17.3E No Difference No Difference When a malfunction is confirmed on a lane, the official time shall be calculated using valid times from the secondary timing system and integrated with accurate primary times to determine the results.